shivbhakt163/vMouse-virtual-mouse/README.md

     - Move the mouse cursor with your index finger.
     - Perform a left-click by bringing your index and middle fingers close together.
     - Perform a right-click by bringing your thumb and index finger close together.
+    - Perform a drag and drop operation by bringing your thumb and index finger close to each other.

 ## Contributing